Barabasi-Lab/Quantifying-Untargeted-Metabolomics/README.md

 # Quantifying Untargeted Metabolomics

-This is the Github for the paper, "Estimating nutrient concentration in food using untargeted metabolomics," where we use the universal scaling of nutrient concentrations discussed previously in [1] to quantify the concentrations of compounds in untargeted metabolomics experiments.
+This is the GitHub for the paper, "Estimating nutrient concentration in food using untargeted metabolomics," where we use the universal scaling of nutrient concentrations discussed previously in [1] to quantify the concentrations of compounds in untargeted metabolomics experiments.

 ## Data Folder